Gtomika/aws-terraform-sample-app/README.md

 Simple Book API that uses several AWS components:

- - EC2 instance to run the app.
+ - EC2 instance(s) to run the app.
  - DynamoDB table to store book data.
  - S3 bucket to store book cover images (included bucket policy).
  - VPN, subnet, internet gateway, security group.
  - IAM role and policy with the principle of the least privilege.
+ - Application load balancer and auto-scaling group.

 All of these resources are provisioned using Terraform, which is applied through the GitLab CI/CD pipeline.
 By default, the resources **are in a destroyed state** because